There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 1. Stovetop Cooking

-Put soaked beans in a pot, covering them with 2 inches of water.
-Bring to a boil, then lower the heat and simmer for 1-2 hours, depending on the type of bean.
-Stir occasionally and add more water if needed.
+Place soaked beans in a pot and cover with 2 inches of water.
+Bring to a boil, then reduce heat and simmer for 1-2 hours, depending on the beans used.
+Stir periodically and add more water as necessary.

 2. Pressure Cooking